📐 Designing and Planning Cloud Database Solutions - PCDBE Practice Questions

 • Watch for answers that partially solve the requirement but miss operational constraints.

-• Questions in Designing and Planning often include distractors that look correct for Designing Databases but violate least-privilege, durability, or availability requirements.
+• Questions in Designing and Planning often include distractors that look correct for Designing Databases but violate least-privilege, reliability, or scalability requirements.

 • Avoid picking options purely by feature name; validate data path, failure handling, and governance impact before answering.